Pariyank/RAILWAY-ANALYSIS-DASHBOARD/README.md

 Breakdown of refunds issued (full, partial) and declined.
 Resolution times by satisfaction score and complaint details.
 Most refunds requested on the Liverpool Lime Street - London Euston route.

-3. Fraud and Ticketless Travel Dashboard
+3. Fraud and Ticketless Travel Dashboard:

 This section highlights ticketless travel instances and their impact on revenue:

 Key Metrics: